Financial Analyst

 8 / 46

-8. In Fundamental Analysis, what does EPS stand for?
+8. What does MACD stand for?

 9 / 46